WAIT, SO WHAT IS

 Prediabetes is when someone’s blood glucose (sugar) level is too high but not high enough yet for a diagnosis of type 2 diabetes.
 Prediabetes can become type 2 diabetes if it is not treated.
-1 in 3 American adults has prediabetes, and close to 90% of people with prediabetes don’t know they have it.
+1 in 3 American adults has prediabetes, and more than 84% of people with prediabetes don’t know they have it.
 So, take the risk test now to see where you stand.